the-markup/investigation-organs/README.md

 # How We Investigated UNOS’s Liver Allocation Policy

-An investigation from The Markup/Washington Post
+An investigation from The Markup/The Washington Post

 ---